Enet/alasym/README.markdown

         console.error('Something have gone wrong!', error);
     });
 ```
-And this is [another example](https://github.com/Enet/demo-es2015), how to use alasym in a real project.
+And here is [an another example](https://github.com/Enet/demo-es2015), how to use alasym in a real project.